KA6-p/federated-iot-anomaly-detection/README.md

 I used the [Kaggle mirror](https://www.kaggle.com/datasets/mkashifn/nbaiot-dataset) of this dataset since it is easier to pull directly into Google Colab than the original UCI zip file.

-I worked with 4 of the 9 devices to keep the project manageable within my timeline:
+I worked with 4 of the 9 devices:
 - Danmini Doorbell
 - Ecobee Thermostat
 - Philips B120N10 Baby Monitor